BLOG

 7 Ways To Boost Your WordPress Performance Without Compromising On Functionality

-WordPress performance is extremely important for your website.
-If pages take too long to load, Google may penalize your site and visitors will be flocking back to the SERP.
+WordPress performance is significant for your website.
+If pages take too long to load, Google may penalize your site, and visitors will flock back to the SERP.

-In fact, according to the Akamai Online Retail Performance Report, a one second delay in loading time can lead to a 7% decrease in conversion rate.
+In fact, according to the Akamai Online Retail Performance Report, a one-second delay in loading time can decrease conversion rates by 7%.

-With that in mind, here are 7 ways to boost your WordPress performance without sacrificing functionality.
+With that in mind, here are seven ways to boost your WordPress performance without sacrificing functionality.

 1) Optimize Images

 Start with compression, which means reducing the size of your images where appropriate.
-For example, if you’re showing a small testimonial icon you can compress that image to 20 x 20 pixels, instead of having your website load the full resolution, just to minimize it in the interface.
+For example, suppose you’re showing a small testimonial icon.
+In that case, you can compress that image to 20 x 20 pixels instead of having your website load the full resolution to minimize it in the interface.

 Image Thumbnail